arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * List the last 5 books you read.
 * Why are Quora's answers better than Yahoo Answers' ones?
 * Imagine there's a perfect clone of yourself.
 Imagine that that clone is your boss.
 Would you like to work for him/her?
+* Let's have a conversation about "*Reinventing the wheel*", the "*Not Invented Here Syndrome*" and the "*Eating Your Own Food*" practice

 ####[[↑]](#snippets) <a name='open'>Questions about snippets of code:</a>
 * What's the output of this Javascript function?